In the context of a donation by Margrave Leopold III, an altar of Mary is mentioned in a document.

 The Verdun Altar is completed

-On 13 September, a great fire breaks out at the monastery
+On 13 September, a great fire breaks out at the abbey

 The "Tutzsäule" monument (a Lantern of the Dead at the cemetery on Stiftsplatz) is erected